-The Olfactory and Vomeronasal Receptor prime candidates are members of some specific phylogenetic clades of closely-related receptors within the respective gene superfamilies: prime candidate Olfr genes belong to clade 8 (chromosome 9), clade 4 (chromosome 2) and clades 6 and 14 (chromosome 7) of the OR class II superfamily, while prime candidate Vmn genes belong mostly to clade 3 (and one to clade 6) of the V2R gene superfamily (Chamero et al. 2012; Olender et al. 2020).
-Although the molecular, neurogenetic and physiological bases of olfaction are the focus of extensive research efforts in vertebrates, and in humans and mice in particular (Chamero et al. 2012; Hayden and Teeling 2014; Ibarra-Soria, M. Levitin, et al. 2014; Bear et al. 2016), very little is known about the functional characterisation of individual receptors.
-The mouse ORs identified in our study have not been functionally characterised (we just found that Olfr913 is an ortholog to a musk receptor in humans (Ahmed et al. 2018) and is a eugenol-responsive receptor in mice (McClintock et al. 2014)).
-For VRs, most insights come from Isogai et al.’s study (Isogai et al. 2011).
-They showed that individual V2Rs are specifically tuned to detect the nature of the signal emitter (e.g., sex of conspecifics, heterospecifics, individual recognition), whereas individual V1Rs are activated by cues from multiple species.
-They also found that distinct mouse VR receptor subfamilies have evolved towards the specific recognition of certain animal groups (heterospecific signals from predators or sympatric closely related species/subspecies, male or female conspecific signals) or chemical structures (volatile steroids, non-volatile proteins).
+The Olfactory and Vomeronasal Receptor prime candidates are members of some specific phylogenetic clades of closely-related receptors within each gene superfamilies.
+This result echoes previous insights obtained by Isogai et al. on the functional characterisation of Vomeronasal Receptors in the house mouse (Isogai et al. 2011).
+They showed that distinct mouse VR receptor subfamilies have evolved towards the specific recognition of certain animal groups (heterospecific signals from predators or sympatric closely related species/subspecies, male or female conspecific signals) or chemical structures (volatile steroids, non-volatile proteins).
 Interestingly, some members of V2R clades 3 and 6 (our main VR candidate clusters) were shown to be involved in the recognition of closely-related and sympatric species or conspecifics of the opposite sex, leading the authors to suggest that “through the activation of specialized receptors, M. musculus may readily discriminate scents emitted by closely related but reproductively incompatible species, a property that could be linked to the reproductive isolation of these species”.
 Considering the results of our study, and if we extrapolate Isogai’s results to ORs, we can hypothesize a specialization of some VR and OR gene clusters towards the function of assortative mating in the hybrid zone.

-An interesting follow-up from our work(Meier et al. 2021) would be to apply the methods developed by Isogai et al. to functionally characterize our candidate ORs and VRs in wild mice using stimuli from the two subspecies.
+In the future, several interesting follow-up from our work will help to better understand the role of these candidate receptors in the evolution of assortative mating.
+Comparative transcriptomics on the main olfactory epithelium will complement the study carried out on VNO (Loire et al. 2017) to assess whether changes in expression affect Olfr genes between Choosy and Non-Choosy populations.
+Haplotagging (Meier et al. 2021) and long-range sequencing will help to further test for polygenic selection and structural changes in these candidate genomic regions.
+Finally, functional characterisation of the candidate OR and VR gene clusters could be tackled by leveraging the molecular tools developed by Isogai et al. (i.e. activity-dependent immunolabelling of sensory neurons coupled with in situ hybridisation) and applying them to wild mice from hybrid zone.
+With this approach, we could test whether those receptors are activated by subspecific cues (i.e. urinary stimuli), as expected if involved in the expression of assortative mate preferences.

 Material and Methods